pathivadaharish143/webroot/deploy.md

 Run your git.sh commands from a separate terminal.
 (Otherwise Code CLIs tend to use their own "push" interpretations.)

-Start a secure virtual session in your local webroot.
+Start a secure virtual session in your local webroot and give the git.sh files permission.
+You can run ./git.sh from the root of your webroot.
+(It resides in the team submodule to share among sites.)

 	python3 -m venv env
 	source env/bin/activate
 	chmod +x git.sh
 	chmod +x team/git.sh

-Navigate to the team directory and run git.sh commands.
-Your "push" with git.sh will automatically run a "pull" first.
-You can watch the webroot in Github Desktop to see if updates are deployed.
+You can watch your webroot's file status change in Github Desktop to confirm updates are deployed.

-	cd team
-	./git.sh push           # Push all repositories with changes ./git.sh push all       # Same as above
-	./git.sh pull           # Pull all repositories (webroot + submodules + extra repos)
-	./git.sh push [name]    # Push specific repository (webroot, submodule, or extra repo) ./git.sh pull [name]    # Pull specific repository
+	./git.sh push           # Push all repositories with changes (auto-pulls first) ./git.sh pull           # Pull all repositories (webroot + submodules + extra repos) ./git.sh push [name]    # Push specific repository (webroot, submodule, or extra repo) ./git.sh pull [name]    # Pull specific repository

-### Common git.sh commands:
+You probably won't need these since cmds above resolve detached heads for submodules that differ from their parent repos.

-	./git.sh push                    # Push all repos with changes (auto-pulls first) ./git.sh push webroot           # Push webroot only ./git.sh push localsite         # Push specific submodule ./git.sh push submodules        # Push all submodules with changes ./git.sh pull                   # Pull all repos (webroot + submodules + extra repos) ./git.sh fix                    # Fix detached HEAD states ./git.sh remotes                # Update remotes for current GitHub user
+	./git.sh fix                    # Fix detached HEAD states ./git.sh remotes                # Update remotes for current GitHub user

+"push" also sends a Pull Request (PR) unless you include "nopr"

 ### Wait to submit Pull Request:
 - Add `nopr` to skip PR creation: `./git.sh push nopr`